 Minutes from the National Institutes of Health, Veterans Administration, the U.S. Department of Health and Human Services, Children’s National Medical Center, and more, you will study the science of nursing in the nation’s center for healthcare research and policy.

 With a full-time clinical coordinator and preceptor partners around the D.C. area, students have guaranteed access to a high-quality, world-class clinical education.

-The baccalaureate degree in nursing/master's degree in nursing/Doctor of Nursing Practice and/ post-graduate APRN certificate at The Catholic University of America is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org)Read More About Accreditation
+The Baccalaureate, Master's, Doctor of Nursing Practice and Post-Graduate APRN certificate programs at The Catholic University of America, Conway School of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.Read More About Accreditation